ARMmbed/iot-deep-dive-lorawan/README.md

 1. Mbed CLI - `pip install -U mbed-cli` or try out the [OSX Installer](https://github.com/blackstoneengineering/mbed-cli-osx-installer/releases)
 1. [Node.js](https://nodejs.org/en/download/) - to show visualizations.

+## Hardware
+- A Mbed Enabled LoRa board and radio or a Mbed Enabled LoRa Module.
+- DHT11 Temperature Sensor (optional)

+    **NOTE** if you do not have a DHT11 sensor make sure to change the value of `real-sensor` to 0 in `mbed_app.json`.
+This will then simulate a sensor.

 ## Building the circuit